DAC8 Impact on Individual Crypto Holders: What Changes in 2026

 DAC8 Impact on Individual Crypto Holders

 - Individuals are not DAC8 reporting entities.
-No new form to file because of DAC8.
+There is no new form to file because of DAC8.

 - What changes is detection.
-CASPs report your aggregate activity; tax authorities cross-reference it against your return.
+CASPs report your aggregate activity, and tax authorities cross-reference it against your return.

-- First exchange: FY 2026 data exchanged to your tax-residence authority by 30 September 2027.
+- The first exchange sends FY 2026 data to your tax-residence authority by 30 September 2027.

-- Self-custody reduces the direct reporting surface but does not make activity invisible (on-chain tracing from CASPs).
+- Self-custody reduces the direct reporting surface but does not make activity invisible, given on-chain tracing from CASPs.

-- If you never declared past gains, a voluntary regularization before the first exchange is typically the better path — a national-tax-law decision.
+- If you never declared past gains, a voluntary regularization before the first exchange is typically the better path, though it is a national-tax-law decision.

 What does not change